markjprice/cs11dotnet7/docs/errata/improvements.md

 // A class with at least one abstract member must be decorated with the abstract keyword to prevent instantiation. abstract class Zeta { void M3() { } abstract void M4(); }

-// A class inheriting the M3 method but must provide an implementarion for M4. class Eta : Zeta { void M4() { } }
+// A class inheriting the M3 method but must provide an implementation for M4. class Eta : Zeta { void M4() { } }

 // In C# 8 and later, interfaces can have default implementatations as well as members that must be implemented.